1. Overview of the time metrics in Kanbanize

 Very often the workflow changes as columns are added or deleted and this impacts the cycle time of the cards that go through affected stages.

-To avoid losing the cycle time data associated with the column you delete, select where you want to move it to (2).
+To avoid losing the cycle time data associated with the column you delete, select where you want to move it to.
 Choosing any of the available columns, for example, "In progress" might lead to further confusion, because the cycle time data from the two columns will be summed up.

-However, if you select "Discard the data", the card cycle time for the deleted column will be stored in a separate section in the Metrics tab.
+However, if you select "Discard the data", the card cycle time for the deleted column will be stored in a separate section under the Metrics tab of the card.

 The new section named "Deleted columns" stores and displays the cycle time of the cards that have been in the column, which no longer exists on the board.